 Emotional intelligence (EI) is beneficial in dealing with clients.
 According to Western Governors University, understanding your own emotions makes it more likely you’ll understand the emotions and feelings of others, such as clients.
 EI helps you pick up cues about your client and put yourself in their shoes so you can better diffuse a disagreement, overcome price objections when you’re negotiating your fees, and/or put the client at ease.

 Your emotional intelligence in the situation is a win-win for both of you.
 The client feels you understand their needs and you’re flexible enough to work with them.
-You’re rewarded with the project and the opportunity for repeat business with the customer.
+You’re rewarded with the project and the opportunity to do repeat business with the customer.

 2. Be clear about what you can deliver